lowercase-app/learn/docs/user/settings.md

 ## Supporting lowercase

-### Update payment method
+### Subscribe to lowercase

-You can update your payment method at any time without interrupting your patron subscription.
+You can support lowercase by subscribing to the _Supporter_ plan.
+This helps keep the lights on and the servers running.

 ### Change subscription

-You can change your patron subscription back to a free plan at any point.
+You can change your _Supporter_ subscription back to a free plan at any point.
 The change will kick in at the end of the billing cycle.
+Once you billing cycle ends, you will no longer have access to the _Supporter_ features.

 ## Account